News

 Published on May 26, 2025

-Hassabis compared generative AI to the internet and smartphones, calling AI the defining technology for Generation Alpha.
-He encouraged young people to become proficient in using AI tools, understanding their functions, applications, and potential.
+Comparing generative AI to transformative technologies like the internet and smartphones, Hassabis described AI as the defining technology for Generation Alpha.
+He urged young people to become proficient in AI tools, understanding their functions, applications, and potential.

 Adapting to AI Advancements

-Microsoft AI CEO Mustafa Suleyman has also encouraged teenagers to explore AI technologies.
-As AI evolves, its influence will expand across various sectors, creating a need for a knowledgeable and adaptable workforce.
+Mustafa Suleyman, CEO of Microsoft AI, echoed Hassabis’s sentiments, encouraging teenagers to explore AI technologies.
+As AI continues to evolve, its influence will expand across various sectors, creating a demand for a knowledgeable and adaptable workforce.